Smooth Flow Matching for Synthesizing Functional Data: Real Data Analysis

-Figure~\ref{fig: real_prediction} shows SFM achieves the lowest \( \text{Error}_g \) among all generative methods, indicating that it produces synthetic data with superior predictive power.
-Notably, its prediction error is close to that of the observed data, and even lower when the sample size is small (e.g., Arterial Blood Pressure with $n=256$, compared to $n=1446$ for other features).
-This suggests that SFM generates reliable, densely sampled functional data, which can reduce prediction uncertainty, especially in settings with limited or irregularly sampled observations.
+Figure~\ref{fig: real_prediction}~(B) shows that SFM achieves the lowest \( \text{Error}_g \) among all generative methods, indicating that it produces synthetic data with superior predictive power.
+Notably, its prediction error is comparable to that obtained from the observed data and even lower when the sample size is smaller (e.g., arterial blood pressure with \( n = 256 \), compared to \( n = 1446 \) for other features).
+These results suggest that SFM can generate reliable, densely and regularly sampled functional data, thereby reducing prediction uncertainty---particularly in settings with limited or irregularly observed trajectories.